ezander/sglib/index.md

 SGLib is a toolbox for Matlab helping in the development of stochastic Galerkin and (to a lesser part as yet) stochastic collocation methods.
-More or less extensive documentation is available in toolbox itself.
+More or less extensive documentation is available in the toolbox itself.

 ## Dependencies